Korean Language Society incident: Description

-In the late 1950s, Lee Hee-seung (李熙昇) left a memoir closest to the truth.
+In the late 1950s, Korean linguist Lee Hee-seung (李熙昇) left a memoir.
 In the early 1970s, a new 'memory' was created in celebration of the 25th anniversary of liberation and the 50th anniversary of the Korean Language Society.
-In particular, the happening at Jeonjin Station, which was the beginning of the incident, was reconstructed to fit the status of the Joseon Language Society.
+In particular, the happening at Chonjin station, which was the beginning of the incident, was reconstructed to fit the status of the Joseon Language Society.

-The writing in the diary, which is a private area, has been changed to an open space, a conversation in the train.
-The use of Korean, not Japanese, became a problem.
-From the beginning, it was 'Korean language common use' that could be interpreted in various ways.
-The Japanese police interpreted it in Japanese, and Korea in the 1970s interpreted it in Korean.
-In the 1980s, there were rebuttal recollections by the parties to the incident, but the historical narrative did not change.
-It was because the Joseon Language Society was already a symbol of suffering and resistance through the medium of the national language.